As organists we learn many things by example, both at the keys and away from the instrument.

 In quiet pieces like this one, very often an 8-foot string Celeste stop is reserved for this reentry along with a slight reduction in tempo and expressive slowing through the final measures.

-NOTE: The use of consecutives (perfect 5ths and octaves) was something in which, believe it or not, even J.S.
-Bach indulged in his Chorales (but never between outer voices); Vierne was one of many late 19th and early 20th century composers influenced by new textures and a new perception of part-writing which permitted a rather liberal use of these consecutives; since this composition is dedicated and pays homage to his memory, several instances of these have been deliberately woven into the fabric of this piece.
+NOTE: The use of forbidden consecutives (perfect 5ths and octaves) was something in which, believe it or not, even J.S.
+Bach, for one reason or another, employed in his Chorales (but never between outer voices); Vierne was one of many late 19th and early 20th century composers influenced by new textures and a new perception of part-writing which relaxed the rule about consecutive 5ths; this is plainly evident in pieces like Berceuse from Vierne's 24 Pieces in Free Style for 2 hands Op.
+31, a beautiful work which no one can label "poorly written music" -- and, since this little Prelude pays homage to Vierne's memory by incorporating many of his methods and vocabulary, consecutive 5ths have been deliberately woven into the harmony of this work in no less than 4 places (bars 8, 30, 39-40, 47) never involving, of course, the outer voices.

 Four more Preludes from Op.
 25-28, all of which are paired with related Fugues, employ the same 6-part improvisational form [See blog, Getting Started With Writing, Parts XXXI, XXXII, XXXIII, XXXV]; these scores may also be consulted for examples of how this type of treatment may be employed successfully in working a single free theme.